-More than any other piece of equipment, ropes are the vital connection to the wall.
+More than any other piece of equipment, climbing ropes are the vital connection to the wall.
 They’re a climber’s lifeline and prevent serious accidents from occurring during climbing.

 During a fall, they stretch to dampen the impact force on the falling climber, transforming what would be severely harmful impacts into soft catches.
 Needless to say, it’s essential to get a good rope (or ropes) to match the style of climbing you practice.